-Join Taz Tally for an in-depth discussion in this video What you should know, part of Customize Photoshop: A Practical Approach.
+Join Taz Tally for an in-depth discussion in this video What you should know, part of Photoshop: Customization.

 - [Voiceover] Before we get started learning how to customize the Photoshop interface, I just want to say a few words about, well, what you need to know before you tackle this course.
 This is an intermediate-level Photoshop course.
 And I'm making the assumption that you know how to access and navigate pretty much all the Photoshop interface, such as menus and sub-menus, how to activate your panels and access panel menus and tools and tool settings and preferences.
 If you've been working in Photoshop for a while, and are really comfortable with the Photoshop interface, you're probably all set to learn how to customize your Photoshop workflow.

 So you can concentrate on doing the things that you like to do: your creative tasks.
 Let's get started.